shrutika88/python/README.md

 Game Description:

-Computer randomly pics a 4 digit no and user tries to guess the no using some hints in the form of no of cows and bulls The first digit of a tuple indicates no of bulls while second indicates cows
+Computer randomly pics a 4 digit no and user tries to guess the no using some hints in the form of no of cows and bulls.
+The first digit of a tuple indicates no of bulls while second indicates cows.
+Bull indicates the no of digits in both the numbers where the exact place(unit's place, ten's place, wtc) of the no matches.
+Cow indicates the no of digits in existing in both numbers where their places differ.

 Rule: